-5.4.1 The ifs School of Finance is committed to the fair treatment of students and recognises the possibility that some may not be able to demonstrate their true levels of ability during assessment as a result of circumstances beyond their control (‘extenuating circumstances’).
+5.4.1 ifs University College is committed to the fair treatment of students and recognises the possibility that some may not be able to demonstrate their true levels of ability during assessment as a result of circumstances beyond their control ('extenuating circumstances').

-5.4.2 Where such potential disadvantage can be identified prior to the assessment, the ifs School of Finance will put in place suitable and appropriate measures to compensate for the identified disadvantage under its ‘reasonable adjustments’ policy.
+5.4.2 Where such potential disadvantage can be identified prior to the assessment, ifs University College will put in place suitable and appropriate measures to compensate for the identified disadvantage under its 'reasonable adjustments' policy.

 5.4.3 Cases of disadvantage that occur immediately before, or during, an assessment are covered by the provision of 'special consideration'.
 Thus, a student who is prevented from taking an assessment because of ill health or other circumstance, or whose performance in an assessment has been, or is likely to be, impaired because of such circumstances, must inform the Head of Operational Support, Awards and Curriculum so that the case may be dealt with under the special consideration policy.
 Claims must normally be submitted within 7 days of the examination or coursework submission date and be supported by independent evidence (to be received within 28 days of the date of the assessment or its scheduled submission).
 The Assessment Review Group will then consider the information provided by the student and reach a decision on the evidence presented as informed by precedent.